 Ability to Monitor Effectiveness of Remedy: The effectiveness of this remedy is easily monitored through visual observation of the fence (damage, signs of trespassing, etc.) during routine inspections.

 Ability to Obtain Approvals and Coordinate with Other Agencies: This alternative will involve minimal disturbance of the soil.
-Therefore, the ability to obtain approvals of the proposed technology and coordinate with other agencies is anticipated to be excellent.
+Therefore, the ability to obtain approvals of the proposed technology and coordinate with other agencies is anticipated to be high.

 Availability of Off-Site Treatment, Storage, and Disposal Services and Capacity: This alternative does not involve off-Site treatment, storage, and disposal.

 Availability of Necessary Equipment and Specialists: Site controls (institutional controls, fencing, and signage) are common technologies.
-It is anticipated that the ability to obtain the necessary materials and personnel to implement them is excellent.
+It is anticipated that the ability to obtain the necessary materials and personnel to implement them is high.

 Availability of Prospective Technology: Site controls (institutional controls, fencing, and signage) are common.
 No difficulties are anticipated in obtaining the necessary materials for this remedial alternative.